-Avoid look-alikes.
-Sure, you might love a clone of your pet, but it might not be the ideal gift.
+Sure, you might love a toy twin of your pet, but it might not be the ideal gift.
 Your pet might not be too thrilled about it.
-Giving an iguana a look-alike toy to your lizard or gecko pet might just lead to anxiety and aggression.
+Giving an iguana look-alike toy to your lizard or gecko pet might just lead to anxiety and aggression.
 Try soft toys, perches, and drapes, which lizards love to hang off of.
 Many different types of pets may find realistic-looking toys threatening or alarming.

 Start a video chat with a licensed veterinary professional right now on Vetster!